 What type of insurance covers sewer backups?

-Whether or not your home is in a major flood zone, there’s still cause to be concerned about flooding from sewer backup.
+Whether or not your home is in a major flood zone, there’s still cause to be concerned about flooding from sewage backup.
 In fact, most home floods that occur are located outside of a flood zone.

-One of the questions we get the most is, if you were unable to prevent sewer backup, will your insurance policy cover it?
+One of the questions we get the most is, if you were unable to prevent a sewer backup, will your insurance policy cover it?
 And unfortunately, the answer is: not likely.

 Sewer backup typically isn’t covered by a homeowners or flood policy.
 You can have a water/sewer backup endorsement added to the policy that will cover these problems and, while it does cost more, it’s a minimal increase that generally gets you $5-$25,000 in coverage.

 There is some good news though.
-Homeowners insurance may provide Loss of Use Coverage that can be used to take care of living expenses like food and lodging should your home be deemed uninhabitable for some types of sudden and accidental water damage, though you will need a special rider to pay for the damages and repairs resulting from sewer backup.
+Homeowners insurance may provide Loss of Use Coverage that can be used to take care of living expenses like food and lodging should your home be deemed uninhabitable for some types of sudden and accidental water damage, though you will need a special rider to pay for the damages and repairs resulting from sewage backup.

 Rest easy with the right homeowners insurance

 Regardless of whether or not you have insurance coverage for sewer backup, it’s preferrable to prevent it from happening.
 These six tips can help keep your pipes flowing freely and, even if you do just one, you’ll be ahead of the game.